SpenceKonde/megaTinyCore/README.md

 ## I2C (TWI) support
 All of these parts have a single hardware I2C (TWI) peripheral.
 It works exactly like the one on official Arduino boards using the Wire.h library, except for the additional features noted below.
 See the pinout charts for the location of these pins. **You must be sure to use external pullup resistors on the SDA and SCL lines if the devices you are connecting do not have those on board** (many Arduino/hobby targeted breakout boards do - typically 10k - though these may need to be enabled with a solder-bridge or jumper).
 The 30k-50k internal pullup resistors are not suitable for I2C pullup resistors; while they were enabled by megaTinyCore prior to version 2.1.0, this was the worst of both worlds: they often did work with the simple test case, leading the developer on their merry way thinking they were all set, only to discover that when they added another I2C device or two, or moved the device to the end of a longer cable, I2C suddenly no longer worked - it's probably better for it to fail immediately, prompting investigation and subsequent addition of appropriate pullup resistors.
 Note that there is nothing *preventing* one from enabling the internal pullups manually - you just should do so knowing that even if it happens to work, it's not a robust solution.

-On all parts with more than 8 pins, the TWI pins can be swapped to an alternate location.
+### TWI pins
+On all 1-series and 2-series parts with at least 14 pins, the TWI can be swapped to an alternate pair of pins.
+0-series parts do not have alternate pin locations for the TWI.
 On 2.0.0 and later, this is configured using the Wire.swap() or Wire.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** Wire.begin().
-This implementation of pin swapping is the same as what is used by.
+This implementation of pin swapping is the same as what is used by[DxCore](https://github.com/SpenceKonde/DxCore) and [MegaCoreX](https://github.com/MCUdude/MegaCoreX).

 `Wire.swap(1) or Wire.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.